Why is AEW Rampage starting at a different time tonight?

 AEW will come with a new episode of Rampage on TNT tonight and it air at a special time of 5:30 p.m.
 ET instead of its usual start time of 10 p.m.
 ET.

-The change is directly a result of TNT’s coverage of the NHL playoffs, where the first round officially got underway this week.
-The network will have a doubleheader featuring Carolina Hurricanes facing the Boston Bruins in the first game at 7 p.m.
-ET and Minnesota Wild facing the St. Louis Blues in the second game at 9:30 p.m.
+This is the second week in a row that Rampage has been bumped up from its normal time and once again, the change is directly a result of TNT’s coverage of the NHL playoffs.
+The network will have a doubleheader featuring the New York Rangers facing the Pittsburgh Penguins in the first game at 7 p.m.
+ET and the Calgary Flames facing the Dallas Stars in the second game at 9:30 p.m.
 ET.
-These changes, of course, forced the already taped episode of Rampage to come on at a much earlier time than usual.
+Both will be pivotal Game 6’s for their respective series and obviously takes priority over a taped episode of AEW’s B-show.